forayconsulting/deep_research/README.md

 ## MCP Server

-This repo also includes a remote MCP server for use with Claude Desktop or Claude Code.
+This repo also includes a remote MCP server for use with Claude Desktop.

 ### Quick Start